 1.152 The procedures to be adopted in preventing, reporting and investigating losses to public funds due to accidental or payroll system generated overpayments to Dependants are as follows:

 - Notification of Absence.
-OCs of Cat A and B units are to report all cases of unexplained absence to LSU immediately.
-OCs LSU are to decide whether an overpayment is likely to result and, if so, report the matter to the DBS BFG DEP Pay Team.
+OCs of Cat A and B units are to report all cases of unexplained absence to LEC HR immediately.
+OC LEC HR is to decide whether an overpayment is likely to result and, if so, report the matter to the DBS DEP Pay Team.

-- Where overpayments are discovered by Units the matter is to be immediately reported to the LSU.
+- Where overpayments are discovered by Units the matter is to be immediately reported to the LEC HR.

 - Investigation of Overpayments.
 The procedure for the investigation and recovery of overpayments is contained in JSP 472.

 1.153 Where recovery of an overpayment proves fruitless and further efforts are considered either unlikely to succeed or no longer cost effective, the case is to be passed to the appropriate Budget Holder for write-off action.

 1.154 Nothing contained in this instruction relieves commanders of their responsibility to prevent losses of public funds and to report any cases where a deliberate act or negligence is suspected to have led to a loss.